AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Estimating biophysical variables

-properties not easily observed in satellite or other overhead imagery stands to benefit applications from greenhouse gas emissions to the heating/cooling impact of crops.
-We consider two biophysical variables: emissivity, which is a unitless measurement of surface radiation, and evapotransportation, which characterizes loss of water to the atmosphere from Earth’s land surface.
+The estimation of biophysical variables goes beyond problems of semantics and perception.
+Effectively extrapolating sparse measurements of properties not easily observed in satellite or other overhead imagery stands to benefit applications from greenhouse gas emissions to the heating/cooling impact of crops.
+We consider two biophysical variables: emissivity, which is a unitless measurement of surface radiation, and evapotranspiration, which characterizes loss of water to the atmosphere from Earth’s land surface.
 In the max-trial setting, we find that all baselines were able to explain emissivity for some method of transfer with $R^2$ > 0.5 except for xy, xyz, and CCDC.
 AEF had the highest $R^2$ ($0.72\pm0.00$), followed by MOSAIKS ($0.69\pm0.00$).
 In characterizing evapotranspiration, AEF demonstrates a significant departure from the other baselines tested being the only method with $R^2 > 0.2$, achieving $R^2 = 0.58\pm0.01$ (Figure \ref{fig:qual_quant}).
 We note that the two baselines with explanatory power in this evaluation, composites and MOSAIKS, are simple transformations from raw satellite data, indicating a gap in applicability of both learned and designed featurization approaches prior to AEF.